octobercms/docs/plugin-updates.md

     1.0.1: First version
     1.0.2: Second version
+    1.0.3:
-    1.0.3: Third version
+        - Third version
+        - which has a lot of changes
+        - including this one
     1.1.0: !!!
 Important update
     1.1.1:
         - Update with a migration and seed
+        - and here's the migration
         - create_tables.php
+        - and here's the seed
         - seed_the_database.php

-> **Note:** `version.yaml` files do **not** support having multiple text entries per version as the change log description.
-Each version should only have one string changelog entry.
+> **Note:** `version.yaml` files support having multiple text entries per version as the change log description.
+You can have as many update messages as you want, migration files can be listed in any position too.

-As you can see above, there should be a key that represents the version number followed by the update message, which is either a string or an array containing the update message.
-For updates that refer to migration or seeding files, the first line is always the comment, then subsequent lines are script file names.
+As you can see above, there should be a key that represents the version number followed by the update message, which is either a string or an array containing update messages.
+For updates that refer to migration or seeding files, lines that are script file names can be placed in any position.
 An example of a comment with no associated update files:

     1.0.1: A single comment that uses no update scripts.